 As expected and clear from Figures 1(a) and 1(b) the addition of the auxiliary mass and the 2nd mount, doubles the degrees of freedom (and thus the number of resonances) of double mounting systems compared to those of single mounting ones.
 Figure 2 shows the magnitude of the frequency response functions mapping the machine vibration force (F) and shock excitation (x_base) to the transmitted force (Ft) and machine displacement (x), in a double mount system (with two similar mounts) and compares them to those of a single mount system; the magnitude of Ft/F which is the same as x/x_base (also called ‘transmissibility’) is depicted in Figure 2(a) and magnitude of x/F (also called ‘receptance’) is depicted in Figure 2(b).
 The doubling of a resonant frequencies in double mount systems is apparent in Figure 2; note that there are twice as many peaks in the double mounting frequency response function traces (red and blue traces) compared to that of a single mounting system (black trace).
 For proper isolation, the 2nd peak must be placed at a frequency lower than the lowest excitation frequency (for example, half the shaft rpm frequency in case of Diesel engine), necessitating the use of very large auxiliary mass.

-Another drawback of extending high-frequency vibration isolation effectiveness farther into low frequencies by increasing the size of the auxiliary mass ( M2 in Figure 1(a) ) is excessive weight penalty which is an important issue in vehicular applications.
+Another drawback of extending high-frequency vibration isolation effectiveness farther into low frequencies by increasing the size of the auxiliary mass ( M2 in Figure 1(a) ) is the weight penalty which could be an important issue in vehicular applications.

-Figure 2 Transmissibility and receptance FRFs mapping the machine vibration force, F, and shock excitation at the base, x_base, to the force transmitted to the base, Ft, and displacement of the machine, x, in a double mounting system (with two auxiliary masses) and a single mounting system
+Figure 2 Transmissibility and receptance FRFs of a double mounting system (with two auxiliary masses) and a single mounting system

 Figure 3 depicts the ratio of the two natural frequencies vs. the size of the 2nd (auxiliary) mass m2 (as a fraction of the main (machine) mass, m1) for a two degree of freedom double mounted isolation system.
 Evident from Figure 3, lower 2nd natural frequencies require excessively large auxiliary masses.
 In other words, extending the benefits of double mounting to lower frequencies requires unacceptably large auxiliary masses.
 For example, reducing the natural frequency ratio by a factor of 2, from 6 to 3, requires the auxiliary mass to increase by a factor of 10 from 10% of the main mass to 100% of the main mass.